May Thet Khine: 2007–2012: Acting debut, recognition and retirement

 In 2008, she took on her first big-screen role in the film Dhamma Thawka Innwa Yarzar, alongside Lu Min which screened in Myanmar cinema in 2009.
 She then starred in her second big-screen film Amone Mee Tauk (The Flames of Hatred), where she played the leading role with Hein Wai Yan, Swan and Khant Si Thu, which screened in Myanmar cinema in 2012.
-The film was nominee in the shortlist of seven films for Myanmar Academy Awards 2012.
+The film was nominated in the shortlist of seven films for Myanmar Academy Awards 2012.
 She completely disappeared from the screens for four years when she was busy with her business.

 2017–present: Return to screen

 In 2017, May returned to the film industry with a starring role in the military television film Pyi Daung Zu Thitsar.
 The film, which was based on the Battle of Mongkoe, was directed by Tin Aung Soe (Pann Myo Taw), aired on Myawaddy TV on 27 March 2017 to commemorate the 72nd Myanmar Armed Forces Day, and theatrically screened on 27 March 2018.